 Faculty Development Workshop: Integrating Experiential Learning into Undergraduate Global and Public Health Programs & Courses

-The Workshop is a collaboration of the Interamerican Center for Global Health, American Association of Colleges and Universities, Consortium of Universities for Global Health (CUGH), Association of Schools and Programs of Public Health (ASPPH), Allegheny College, Working Group on Global Activities of Students at Pre-Health Levels, Child Family Health International, and others.
-As such, the Workshop draws on leaders in Global Health Education, International Education, Higher Education, Community Engagement, and Experiential Learning.
+The Workshop is a collaboration of the Interamerican Center for Global Health (CISG), American Association of Colleges and Universities (AAC&U), Consortium of Universities for Global Health (CUGH), Association of Schools and Programs of Public Health (ASPPH), Allegheny College, Working Group on Global Activities of Students at Pre-Health Levels (GASP), Child Family Health International (CFHI), and others.
+As such the Workshop draws on leaders in Global Health Education, International Education, Higher Education, Community Engagement, and Experiential Learning.

-- What?: A workshop including best practices, case studies, demonstrations, curriculum tools, checklists, peer sharing, and critical discussion.
+- What?
+A workshop including best practices, case studies, demonstrations, curriculum tools, checklists, peer sharing, and critical discussion.
 Workshop fee: $2650 (subject to change due to local realities).
 A 20% discount can be applied towards each member registering from an institutional team of 3 or more. .

 - The Workshop takes place from January 2 to 8, 2024.

 - Why?
 Experiential learning is seen to be an important component of undergraduate Public Health and Global Health education programs.
 Institutions are often challenged with limited bandwidth, expertise, or partnerships to meet student demand.
 This Workshop allows faculty and administrators to develop experiential learning components to on-campus programs, with a focus on international and global community-based education.

 - How?
 Apply using the "apply now" button found on the right-hand side of this webpage.
 Follow the prompts to complete your application and email email@example.com if you have any questions.